NYC food tours with Secret Food Tours NYC

-A slice of NYC pizza
+Top NYC food tours – a slice of NYC pizza

 No NYC food tour would be complete, without grabbing a slice of the famous New York style pizza.
 An authentic local spot in the west village, this pizza place is a no-frills, grab and go pizza joint.
 What it lacks in a fancy interior and exterior, it more than makes up for with the food.

 Two friendly servers dish up piping hot slices of freshly baked pizza, all with a traditional thin crust.
 New Yorkers don’t hang around when they get their slice, and neither should you.
-Devour immediately and savour.
+Devour immediately and savor.
 We tucked into a slice of the classic Margherita cheese and tomato, which was gone within a few minutes.

 A slice of pizza here — which is large — costs $2.75.* If you want to know whether you’re paying the right price, check the cost of a subway fare.